Alfred Gabali (1886–1963) | Maritime Oil Painting “Ships That Pass In The Night” | Circa 1958

 Description

-This oil on canvas board painting, titled "Ships That Pass In The Night," is a signed work by Alfred Gabali, measuring 12 in by 16 in.
-Signed in the lower left and further titled and labeled on the verso, the piece also bears a personal dedication: "To Carol Anne Kahne – West Terris Fry 58? – Alfred Gabali."
-The composition captures Gabali’s hallmark maritime subject matter, evoking the transience of encounters at sea through expressive brushwork and a refined palette of ocean and sky tones.
+This oil on canvas board painting, titled "Ships That Pass In The Night," is a signed work by Alfred Gabali.
+Signed in the lower left and further titled and labeled on the verso, the painting also bears a personal dedication reading: "To Carol Anne Kahne – West Terris Fry 58? – Alfred Gabali."
+The composition reflects Gabali’s characteristic maritime subject matter, capturing the quiet drama and fleeting encounters of ships at sea through expressive brushwork and a restrained palette of oceanic blues and atmospheric sky tones.

 Features

-- Original signature on the front with dedication inscription on verso
+- Original signature on the front with dedication inscription on the verso

 - Maritime subject reflecting Gabali’s seafaring background

-- Expressive brushwork and atmospheric rendering of ships and water
+- Expressive brushwork and atmospheric rendering of ships and sea

 Cultural Significance